SGarryy/KreoAssist/README.md

 This repository represents a hackathon prototype focused on validating emergency workflows under real-world constraints.
 The project prioritizes resilience, offline operation, and governance-aligned disaster response.

+> **Versioning Note**
+> The current repository represents a stable prototype build used for Round-1 evaluation.
+> The application is under active development, with additional features planned and iterated in subsequent stages of the hackathon.

 ---

 © 2025 Kreodev.
 All rights reserved.